wenckerm1lder/Rgstry-roof/README.md

 To be able to list information from locally available tools, "Docker" must be running on your machine.

 Tool is part of the [cincan-command](https://gitlab.com/CinCan/cincan-command) in the future.
+Command `cincanregistry` in future examples can be replaced with `cincan` when using in there.

 Make sure that your PATH is working as intended, if not installing as 'sudo'.